 How to spot fake emails and texts

-We automatically refund overpaid tax to your NemKonto and you don't have to give us your credit card details.
+- We refund overpaid tax to your NemKonto automatically and you don't have to give us your credit card details.

-We never state specific amounts in emails or text messages.
+- We never state specific amounts in emails or text messages.

 You should also be on guard if you get a phone call from someone claiming to be from the Tax Agency (Skattestyrelsen) or the Customs and Tax Administration (Skatteforvaltningen).
 Please read more below.